ZhiminXu/OSGThreadPool/README.md

 # How to use

-1.Add source file into your project.
+1. Add source file into your project.
-2.Write your own osg::Operation.
+2. Write your own osg::Operation.
-2.Create a threadpool, add your operation, and wait for completion.
+2. Create a threadpool, add your operation, and wait for completion.

 # Example

-1.This is a Operation designed to resize a image with given file path and resize ratio.
+1. This is a Operation designed to resize a image with given file path and resize ratio.
-(```)
+(```'')
 class ResizeImageOperation : public osg::Operation
 {
 public: